DJ LeMahieu Player Props: Yankees vs. Athletics

 DJ LeMahieu At The Plate

-- LeMahieu has seven doubles, a triple, three home runs and 10 walks while hitting .279.
+- LeMahieu has seven doubles, a triple, four home runs and 10 walks while batting .278.

-- LeMahieu is batting .368 during his last outings and is riding a six-game hitting streak.
+- LeMahieu is batting .368 with one homer during his last games and is riding a seven-game hitting streak.

-- LeMahieu has picked up a hit in 71.0% of his 31 games this year, with multiple hits in 25.8% of them.
+- LeMahieu has picked up a hit in 23 of 32 games this year, with multiple hits eight times.

-- Looking at the 31 games he has played this year, he's hit a long ball in three of them (9.7%), and in 2.4% of his trips to the dish.
+- Looking at the 32 games he has played this year, he's homered in four of them (12.5%), and in 3.1% of his trips to the dish.

-- LeMahieu has driven in a run in 13 games this season (41.9%), including one multiple-RBI game.
+- In 14 games this year (43.8%), LeMahieu has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 13 games this year (41.9%), including multiple runs in three games.
+- In 43.8% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (9.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.